 My Son Sanctuary

-Centrally located in the bustling city of Saigon, this colorful temple was built by Indian merchants in the 19th century.
+Centrally located in the bustling city of Saigon, Subramaniam Swamy Temple was built by Indian merchants in the 19th century.
 The striking feature of Subramaniam temple is the vivid images of navagrahas wearing colored silk robes.
 Getting close to the temple, you can also see the beautiful pictures of different Gods of Lord Shiva, Krishna, Shiva or Goddess Laxmi.
 After many years of abandonment, the shrine now just comes back and becomes one of the attractive religious sites around Saigon City.

 Located seven kilometers from Phan Thiet city to the northeast, Poshanu Cham Tower is a group of ruined temples from the era of Champa kingdom.
 Perched on the top of Ong Hoang Hill, the relics include 3 ancient worship towers dedicated to Hindu Deities of Lord Shiva, Agni and Nandi.
 All the towers reflect the intricate and unique architecture and the skillful art of ancient Champa people.